monorkin/kappa/README.md

     stankec/kappa
 ```

-Kappa needs acces to the host's `docker.sock` to be able to spawn Lambda
+Kappa needs access to the host's `docker.sock` to be able to spawn Lambda
 containers to execute various tasks.
 The `PROJECT_ROOT` env variable defines
-which project to run as the Lambda code. `HANDLER` specifies whic function in
+which project to run as the Lambda code. `HANDLER` specifies which function in
-which file to use as the entrypoint for the Lambda.
+which file to use as the entry point for the Lambda.

 ### Environment variables

 All environment variables from the Kappa container will be passed to the spawned
 lambda container.
 E.g. if the Kappa container has an ENV variable `FOO` with the
 value `bar`, then the spawned Lambda container will also have an ENV variable
 `FOO` with the value `bar`.
-This is the intended way of passing enviroment
+This is the intended way of passing environment
 variables to the Lambda.

 ### Docker-Compose